sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

-1. One small error: we should say "$g(u)$ is bounded below by $c_1 g(x)$" 2. $M$ is one function of $x$ when $p(x)$ is strictly increasing.
-Then how do we know there is one upper bound for $M(x)$?
-3. How do we have $c_1g(x)\le 1\Rightarrow c_1g(x)\le g(u)$?
-4. How to get "the minimum polynomial value bounding $|g'(x)|$"?
-The problem says "upper bounded" but not "lower bounded".
-5. I want to prove "polynomial-growth condition" instead of "already established ... satisfies the polynomial-growth condition" and then give one circular proof.

-Thanks anyway for your answer.
-Hope you can clarify based on my doubts.

-Why do you use this changed definition?
-IMHO the original definition is enough for application.
-Your definition is more general while the original paper needs $x_0\ge 1/b_i$, etc, to ensure the *induction* proof work (See p3 bottom).

 # mcs
 - Here I didn't care about more circuit knowledge than already learnt since it is too complex to design one by myself. (skip_circuit)
 - Here * sections mean that they are not included in Discrete_Mathematics_and_Its_Applications.